 There shall be a device included in the PV rapid shutdown process that initiates the process.
 Considering that the intent of the Rule is that emergency responders can shut down the PV system, should an emergency situation occur, the rapid shutdown initiator is required to be a manual device.
-When a manually activated rapid shutdown device is provided, there is nothing that prevents other systems, such as an ancillary device from a fire alarm system, to also be able to shut down the system.
+When a manually activated rapid shutdown device is provided, Rule 64-218 5) permits photovoltaic shut-down to be automatically initiated (in addition to the manual device) by the building fire alarm system, where one exists.
 The initiator may or may not be required to be a load breaking device, based on the design.
 If the initiator is part of a control circuit that activates a rapid shutdown and is not interrupting any load, it is not required to be a load breaking disconnecting means.
 Only when the initiator activates the rapid shut down by opening a PV source or output circuit is it required to be a load breaking disconnecting means.
 Rule 64-218 requires a device to initiate photovoltaic rapid shutdown to be readily accessible and located at the supply authority meter location.
 For other than single dwelling units, the location shall be at the consumer service or meter and at a permanent access to a building roof where the array(s) is installed; or within sight and within 9 m of the array(s).
 For stand alone systems, the initiating device shall be located at the permanent access to the building roof where the array(s) is installed or within site and within 9 m.